AICoder12/KSPNet/README.md

 **Data preparation**

 + We release the **CID-Seg dataset**，Please download form [here](https://github.com/AICoder12/KSPNet/blob/main/CID-Seg.zip)
 + The **WD-Seg dataset** is sourced from corporate collaborations.
 If you want to the data，please send  the email to us. we will send the download link once we receive and confirm your signed agreement.
-The email will be made public after the review process.
 + After downloading the dataset, please archive it into the `datasets` folder.

 **Quick Start**